data-mechanics/course-2016-fal-proj/emilyh23_yazhang/README.md

 Getting data from all of the datasets and importing them into the repo database by running data.py.

 # Transforming Data
-Transformation #1: Run fireCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each district for "Fire".
+Transformation #1: Run fireCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each fire district for "Fire".

-Transformation #2: Run fireDepCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each district for "Fire Department".
+Transformation #2: Run fireDepCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each fire district for "Fire Department".

-Transformation #3: Run hydrantCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each district for "Fire Hydrant".
+Transformation #3: Run hydrantCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each fire district for "Fire Hydrant".